marikamcc/rina-acc/README.md

 ## Ideas

 OMG I can include an ASSET box in my GUI that I can copy to the public/post-assets directory.  i'm a genius this is how I can upload media (at least from desktop)

-Next: Version of write-post I can write for script over SSH via iPhone